rechnerherz/aoprofiling-spring-boot-starter/README.md

 You can print a summary of execution times by annotation a method with `@ProfilingSummary`.

-Use `clearBefore=true` to clear the statistics before the method execution (i.e. to only print a summary of the current execution).
+Use `clearBefore=true` (default) to clear the statistics before the method execution (i.e. to only print a summary of the current execution).
+Set it to `false` to aggregate execution times.

 # How it works